1Nixx/CreativiaSite/README.md

 # CreativiaSite
-Pixel-perfect layouts based on psd template. </br>
+Pixel-perfect layout based on psd template. </br>
 For icons used Font Awesome.
 Some things animated by Java Script

 # Site